-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 2.
-Such stepping down from a higher rank to a lower rank may arise in the following circumstances: There is a reduction of classes which affects the headship entitlement and/or the number and rank of promotion posts of a school; The staff member requests to step down from a higher rank voluntarily; or The IMC requests a staff member to step down to a lower rank.
-3. For stepping down of staff in the case of the third scenario above, the IMC must ensure that such case is handled conscientiously with the consent of the majority of the IMC members following the "Guiding principles in handling change of rank/stepped-down case" as set out in Appendix F and that all relevant legislations and ordinances have been fully complied with.
-13.9(b) No-pay leave Section 7.5.3 on "Leave matters" All relevant sections and provisions in the SAG are applicable with the following revision: Appendix 10 of Chapter 7 In the table on "Approving authority for granting leave", replace "No-pay sick leave, maternity leave, tuberculosis leave and study leave" under "Type of leave" of teaching staff by "All no-pay
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools Schools Such stepping down from a higher rank to a lower rank may arise in the following circumstances: a.
+There is a reduction of classes which affects the headship entitlement and/or the number and rank of promotion posts of a school; b.
+The staff member requests to step down from a higher rank voluntarily; or c.
+The IMC requests a staff member to step down to a lower rank.
+For stepping down of staff in the case of the third scenario above, the IMC must ensure that such case is handled conscientiously with the consent of the majority of the IMC members following the "Guiding principles in handling change of rank/stepped-down cases" as set out in Appendix F (of the Supplement to the SAG) and that all relevant legislations and ordinances have been fully complied with.
+13.9(b) No-pay leave Section 7.5.3 on "Leave matters" All relevant sections and provisions in the SAG are applicable with the following revision: Appendix 10 of Chapter 7 In the table on "Approving authority for granting of leave", replace "No-pay sick leave, maternity leave and tuberculosis leave" under "Type of leave" of teaching staff by "All no-pay leave".